Planning considerations for cluster networks

 -

 Instance profiles have a recommended number of cluster subnets.
-To identify IBM Cloud's recommendation for cluster subnets for a given instance type:
+The IBM Cloud® recommendation for cluster subnets for a given instance type is:

 Recommended number of cluster subnets for instance profiles.
 Instance Profile Type Recommended Cluster Subnets to Cluster vNICs gx3d-160x1792x8h100 1:1 gx3d-160x1792x8h100